 As a Church of England School our curriculum is distinctive in promoting Christian values and the teachings of the Anglican Church.
 Studies are supported by first hand experiences such as visiting our village Church or other local Christian Churches and visits to other places of worship to widen pupils’ knowledge and understanding of the wider world.

 A home reading scheme is operated from Nursery through to Year 6, whereby children bring home books to share with their families each week.
 As well as fostering reading, this gives the school and parents a regular way of communicating about their child’s reading.

-The school uses a range of reading schemes including Oxford Reading Tree, Project X and Collins Big Cat.
+The school uses a range of reading schemes including Oxford Reading Tree, Project X, Bug Phonics and Collins Big Cat.

 The children are taught phonics daily in early years to Y2 using Jolly Phonics and a range of other supporting resources.

-Further information about each term's learning can be found in the termly curriculum newsletters on the class pages.
-Use the menu on the right to navigate to these.
+Further information about each term's learning can be found in the termly curriculum newsletters on the class pages:

 The school's Curriculum Policy can be inspected on the Policies webpage.